tidepool-org/data-science--explore--dash-data-visualizations/README.md

 ## Project Objective
 The purpose of this project is to explore the use of the Dash Python framework for building data visualization web applications.
-The repository includes example Dash applications, as well as different exploratory visualizations of the Tidepool donor data.
+The repository includes example Dash applications (dash-example1.py, dash-example2.py, dash-example3.py, dash-example4.py), as well as different exploratory visualizations of the Tidepool donor data.
 Work in this repository can eventually be incorporated into a Data Science Team visualizations repository (`data-science--tool--visualization-tools`) after the exploratory phase.

 ## Definition of Done
-This phase of the project will be done when the exploratory phase of the Dash tools is completed to a point that the work should be incorporated into a Data Science Team visualizations toolkit.
+This phase of the project will be done when the exploratory phase of the Dash tools is completed to a point that the work should be incorporated into a Data Science Team visualization tools.

 ## Project Description
 In order to learn more about the Dash framework and its capabilities, we create a series